alphasoc/alphasoc-go/README.md

 		log.Fatal("creating api client", err)
 	}

+	var follow string

+	for {
-	ctx, cancel := context.WithTimeout(context.Background(), 10*time.Second)
+		ctx, cancel := context.WithTimeout(context.Background(), 15*time.Second)
-	defer cancel()

-	alerts, err := client.GetAlerts(ctx, "last-follow-bookmark")
+		alerts, err := client.Alerts(ctx, follow)
+		cancel()
 		if err != nil {
 			// Any error returned by API is alphasoc.APIError.
-		// It contains StatusCode and Message from API. if asocErr, ok := err.(alphasoc.APIError); ok {
+			// It contains StatusCode and Message from API. if apiErr, ok := err.(alphasoc.APIError); ok {
-			if asocErr.StatusCode == http.StatusTooManyRequests {
+				if apiErr.StatusCode == http.StatusTooManyRequests {
-				// If returned StatusCode is 429, try again later.
+					// If returned StatusCode is 429, try again later. time.Sleep(1 * time.Minute)
+					continue
 				} else {
 					// Other error returned by API.
+					log.Fatal("api error", err)
 				}
 			}

 			// Error creating request or sending request log.Fatal("retrieving alerts", err)
 		}

 		// We have retrieved alerts

+		// Set next follow bookmark
+		follow = *alerts.Follow

+		// No more alerts at the moment if !*alerts.More {
+			return
+		}
+	}
 }

 ```